openedx/edx-documentation/en_us/video/source/video_uploads.rst

    entered to indent it on a new line.

  .. image:: Images/Enable_video_upload.png
-  :alt: Video Upload Credentials field with the policy key and token
+  :alt: Video Upload Credentials field with the course_video_upload_token
+      policy key and a token value

 #.
 Refresh your browser page.
 The Studio **Content** menu updates to include
    the **Video Uploads** option.